 We all know that we need more support for FASD prevention, diagnosis, and support across the country.
-While we are making progress, especially with the tabling of Bill S-253, there is still so much more to be done.
-FASD Day and FASD Month is a great opportunity to bring attention to FASD nationally and internationally.
+While we are making progress, there is still so much more to be done.
+FASD Day and FASD Month are great opportunities to bring attention to FASD nationally and internationally.
 However, we need to be united to encourage our leaders and community members to raise awareness of FASD in Canada.

-Community leaders and organizations across the country have done a great job creating events in their own cities and regions.
-We want to make sure there is consistency across Canada in the messages that we're sharing about FASD and FASD prevention during the month of September and beyond.
+Community leaders and organizations across the country have done a great job creating awareness events in their own cities and regions.
+But, we want to make sure there is consistency across Canada in the messages that we're sharing about FASD and prevention of alcohol use in pregnancy during the month of September and beyond.